UNBELIEVABLE: 18 Legendary Artists Sing Their Hits in Other Languages

 8. ‘Canta’ (‘Sing’ in Spanish) by The Carpenters

 The Carpenters’ uplifting “Sing” takes on a Spanish twist with “Canta,” spreading joy and harmony through its melodic rendition.
 In Spanish, the song becomes a vibrant invitation to celebrate life through music, emphasizing the universal language of song.
-Karen Carpenter’s timeless vocals, paired with the expressive nuances of Spanish, create an immersive experience that transcends cultural boundaries.
+Karen Carpenter’s iconic voice, coupled with the emotive qualities of Spanish, delivers an experience that connects across cultures.
 “Canta” captures the essence of the original while infusing it with the infectious energy of Spanish musical expression.
 The result is a rendition that encourages listeners to embrace the joy of singing and the shared experience of music.
 Listen to it here.

 9. ‘Aquí contigo’ (‘Being With You’ in Spanish) by Smokey Robinson